fonimus/ssh-shell-spring-boot/README.md

         authorized-roles:
           - ADMIN
     display-banner: true
-    # to use AnyOsFileValueProvider instead of spring shell FileValueProvider for all File option parameters
+    # to use ExtendedFileValueProviderTest instead of spring shell FileValueProvider for all File option parameters
-    # if set to false, it still can be used via '@ShellOption(valueProvider = AnyOsFileValueProvider.class) File file'
+    # if set to false, it still can be used via '@ShellOption(valueProvider = ExtendedFileValueProviderTest.class) File file'
-    any-os-file-provider: true
+    extended-file-provider: true
     history-file: <java.io.tmpdir>/sshShellHistory.log
     # since 1.3.0, set to false to have one file per user (<history-directory>/sshShellHistory-<user>.log)
     shared-history: true